Mucc: 25th Anniversary and Tokuma Japan (2021–present)

-In 2024, Mucc signed with major record label Tokuma Japan Communications.
+On April 1, 2024, Mucc announced that they had signed with major record label Tokuma Japan Communications.
+As an April Fools' Day joke, the band photos accompanying the announcement featured the members in makeup and costumes that recall the visual kei scene of the 1990s.
 Their first release on the new label was the single "Ai no Uta" on June 4.
+The band continued the retro aesthetic by releasing a version of the single on 8 cm CD, and in a music video they created for its B-side "Violet".
 From June 9 to August 4, they held the Love Together tour, with all but the first two dates featuring a support act; either Kizu, Nogod, Amai Bōryoku, Vistlip, Chaqla., Mama., Jiluka, Arlequin, Divers Croix, or Dezert.
 Before ending the tour with two solo concerts at Yokohama Bay Hall on August 10 and 11, Mucc performed at LuckyFes on July 14.
 They then hosted the Luv Together 2024 event at Ex Theater Roppongi on September 16, which featured An Cafe and Yuki from Raphael among its performers, before beginning another tour titled Daydream, which lasted from November 5 to December 22.
 Mucc released the digital extended play Invader EP on December 4.
 They then released the album 1997 on April 2, 2025, and began the Daydream 1997 tour three days later.
+Yukke's birthday concert at Club Citta on November 5 was a two-man live featuring Mucc and La'Mucc, the name given to their 1990s alter ego.
+Leading up to the show, a backstory for the fictional band was revealed; consisting of vocalist T.I.G, guitarist Miyabi (雅) and bassist Yume, they had announced this would be their disbandment concert 31 years earlier in 1994.
+A single by La'Mucc, "Eyes", was sold at the concert.

+Mucc's New Year's Eve countdown concert on December 31, 2025, was their last with Allen as support drummer.
+In February 2026, they announced former Acid Android member Yasuo would support them for shows on March 1 and April 16, former Alexandros drummer Satoyasu Shomura would support them for gigs on April 5 and 19, while Nocturnal Bloodlust drummer Natsu supported them on June 13 and July 11.
+Mucc played at the Anime Friends convention in São Paulo on July 3, which was their first show in Brazil and their first performance on the American continent since 2009.
+They also made an appearance on the first day of the B7Klan J-Rock Festival in Paris on July 11, as the second headliner of the first day, alongside bands like Moi dix Mois, Versailles and Jiluka.
+They also performed two solo concerts before and after the festival, in Berlin and Helsinki.
+The gig in Berlin marked their first European show in 11 years, while the Helsinki date was their first in Finland in 15 years.